thisisthejay/Programming-for-Lawyers/README.md

 #### Create a GitHub Account

-You should setup a GitHub account.
+You should setup a [GitHub](https://github.com/) account.
 GitHub is platform where code is stored and shared for projects big and small.
 Having an account will be useful as you can use it as a gateway to a large number of programming resoruces.
 By having a GitHub account you won't have to have uniqiue login credentials for other websites you use where GitHub authentication is supported.

 #### Install a code editor

 You can write code in simple text editors but your experience will be enahced if you use a code editor.
 There are some such as [repl.it](https://repl.it) and [codepen](https://codepen.io) which are browser based where you don't have to download anything to your computer to write code.
-This are really useful tools particularly for small examples, sharing code or where you are working on a work laptop and cannot instal applications yourself.
+These are really useful tools particularly for small examples, sharing code or where you are working on a work laptop and cannot instal applications yourself.
 We will explore broweser based code editors where needed.

 You may find that eventually you reach the contraints of browser based code editors and want to install something locally. _I recommend that you install_ [VS Code](https://code.visualstudio.com/download) - it is a superb free code editor and has a lot of tools and plugins to boost your productivity.